List of all U-boats

 26 Oct 1944

-The outbound boat was hit by an unknown Allied aircraft that hit her with depth charges causing severe damage and forcing the boat to return to base.
+The outbound boat was depth charged by an unidentified Allied aircraft.
+Severe damage forced a return to base.
 (Sources: Blair, vol 2, page 633)

 1 recorded attack on this boat.